derbengale/Laplacian-Variance-Indicator/README.md

 Install these libraries with pip:

-'pip install tkinter pyautogui numpy opencv-python matplotlib' You can run the script with Python 3:
+'pip install tkinter pyautogui numpy opencv-python matplotlib'

+You can run the script with Python 3
-python LVCalculator.py
+'python LVCalculator.py'

 # Usage